Writing a Protocol Analyzer Plugin

 TutoProto Analyzer Project

-Start the IO Ninja IDE, click menu File/New Project, choose the category IO Ninja and the project type Plugin Project.
-On the next screen, set plugin type to Protocol Analyzer, enter TutoProto as the project name, choose the location for your plugin, and hit Next.
+Start the IO Ninja IDE, click the menu File/New Project, choose the category IO Ninja and the project type Plugin Project.
+On the next screen, set the plugin type to Protocol Analyzer, enter TutoProto as the project name, choose the location for your plugin, and hit Next.

 Hit Finish, and the skeleton for a new protocol analyzer will be generated.